Service

 Applications are straightforward and can be started online or by phone.
 You’ll share contact details, your attorney’s information, and a brief description of what happened and your medical status.
 The funding provider then coordinates with your lawyer to request focused documents so review can proceed efficiently.

 Costs and timelines vary with injury severity, medical progress, and documentation clarity.
-Ask for plain-language explanations of pricing, fees, and how repayment is handled at resolution.
+Ask for explanations of pricing, fees, and how repayment is handled at resolution.
 Clear communication helps you plan, especially if treatment plans shift.

 When choosing an amount, focus on essentials: rent or mortgage, utilities, food, transportation, childcare, and medical costs.
 Right-sizing support keeps your budget stable without taking on more than you need during recovery.